 Decreased immunologic responses to COVID-19 vaccination have been reported in patients receiving treatment for solid tumors and hematologic malignancies.
-9,20 The type of therapy has been shown to influence the patient's response to vaccination.
+The type of therapy has been shown to influence the patient's response to vaccination.
 For example, people with chronic lymphocytic leukemia who were treated with Bruton's tyrosine kinase inhibitors or venetoclax with or without anti-CD20 antibodies had extremely low response rates (16.0% and 13.6%, respectively).
-20 In comparison, approximately 80% to 95% of patients with solid tumors showed immunologic responses.
-9,21,22 Several observational studies support the use of a third vaccine dose in patients with cancer, even though vaccine failure may still occur.
-23-25 See the CDC website COVID-19 Vaccines for People Who Are Moderately or Severely Immunocompromised for guidance on vaccine dosing.
+In comparison, approximately 80% to 95% of patients with solid tumors showed immunologic responses.
+Several observational studies support the use of a third vaccine dose in patients with cancer, even though vaccine failure may still occur.
+Severely Immunocompromised for guidance on vaccine dosing.